 14. Any persons who are acting anti-socially, threatening or unruly will be asked to leave the premises.

-15. Illegal substances, excessive alcohol, glass, weapons, fire hazards, fireworks, candles, gas stoves, quad bikes and mini bikes, generators, sound systems, pets, BBQs, and other items listed as Prohibited Items on the website are not to be brought to the Event.
-There may be car searches at the gate to ensure compliance with the Prohibited Items List.
+15. Illegal substances, excessive alcohol, glass, weapons, fire hazards, fireworks, candles, gas stoves, quad bikes and mini bikes, generators, sound systems, pets, BBQs, any items which it the Promoter’s discretion may cause harm or impact the experience of other and any other items listed as Prohibited Items on the website (Prohibited Items) are not to be brought to the Event.
+There may be vehicle searches at the entry point to ensure compliance with the Prohibited Items requirements.
+The Promoter may deny entry if you refuse to participate in a search.
+Any Prohibited Items found by the Promoter will be confiscated, refusal to hand over Prohibited Items may result in denial of entry or eviction.

 16. Please save your pets the stress and leave them at home.
 No animals or pets will be permitted on site.
 With the exception of registered guide dogs.

-17. No flammable liquids or fire hazard items of any types are to be brought on site, including but not limited to flares, lasers, generators, fireworks, kerosene, cooking stoves and LPG bottles.
+17. No flammable liquids or fire hazard items of any types are to be brought to the event, including but not limited to flares, lasers, generators, fireworks, kerosene, cooking stoves and LPG bottles.
 Fire hazards of any kind will be confiscated at the gate and disposed of, due to total fire ban periods.

 18. Passouts are permitted at this event.
 Your details may be recorded at the gate as you exit.